RunielN597/faerieringgames/content/games/ten_point_buck/ten_point_buck_rules.md

 ## Components

 - 56 cards, including ten 1s, nine 2s, eight 3s, and so on, down to one 10-point card, the Buck, and also one 0, the Doe.
-- a writing utensil and paper, to keep track of bids and Hunting Points.
+- A writing utensil and paper, to keep track of bids and Hunting Points.

 ## Object